Frequently asked questions about the Snowmobile Club

 Question: Who do I contact about trail issues such as trees down and other things like grooming schedules or grooming concerns.

 Answer: The DCNR is responsible for most of our riding area.
 Some areas are on private property but for the most part you want to contact the DCNR office in Laughlintown.
 Their number is 724-238-1200.
 If you are calling about grooming please ask for Ed Callahan.
 He is the primary contact for that info.
+Also, if you have issues that need law enforcement such as the DCNR Rangers you can call 800-362-5060.
+They will respond asap.

 Question: How old do my kids need to be to ride a snowmobile on State lands ?

 Answer: The current minimum age for kids is 10 years old.
 And they MUST pass a snowmobile safety class and get a certificate BEFORE operating a snowmobile and even then they must ride with the parent for supervision.
 Please adhere to this DCNR law.
-They will be monitoring it this season.

 Question: Are snowmobilers subject to the same drinking and driving regulations as other motorized vehicle operation ?